 For me, some foods are more about feelings than flavor.
 Bengali Aloo Diye Keema Curry is definitely one of them.
 I watched my mother and aunts make this watery, meaty dish for years, stretching a small amount of minced meat to feed our enormous family.
 I remember them cooking just 500g of keema with 1 kg of potatoes for a family of over twenty.
 But it always seemed like more than enough to make us happy.

-Keemar Torkari and Pauruti!
+Keemar Torkari and Pauruti- the pairing

 Back home, we called it Runny Keemar Torkari, and it was made with love.
-This Bengali Keema Curry, a thin, red curry with mutton mincemeat and potato, was pure comfort food.
+This Bengali Keema Curry, a thin, red curry with mutton mince and potato, was pure comfort food.
 We didn't usually have it for lunch; it was our favorite dinner, served with warm, soft Roti.
 I, however, always loved it with slices of bread.
 In fact, my aunt, Mamoni, would always save a bowl of curry just for my breakfast the next day, at my request!

 Thinking about it now, I realize how special those days were.
 Whenever I visit home, they still make the same dish, though perhaps without the same excitement!
-The recipe I'm sharing is exactly how they still make it – with love and care.
+The recipe I'm sharing is exactly how they still make it - with love and care.
 I learned it from the strong women in my family.
-I've only made one small change: I use a little extra mincemeat in my version.
+I've only made one small change: I use a little extra mutton keema in my version.
 But you can easily use half the amount, and trust me, it will taste just as delicious.

 Recipe Tips!